TechnoCosmic/zero/docs/thread.md

 void startup_sequence()
 {
-    // start one simple Thread when the MCU fires up new Thread(128, myFirstThread, TF_FIRE_AND_FORGET);
+    // start one simple Thread when the kernel fires up new Thread(128, myFirstThread, TF_FIRE_AND_FORGET);
 }
 ```